smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 ## Potential downsides

 - We need to think about who is responsible for the localization process, which includes management of string resources.
-- In Fig. 3 (Manage notification category setting), if user changed the behavior to "no sound", user won't notice anything even if SPP error occurred.
+- In Fig. 3 (Manage notification category setting), if user changed the behavior to "No sound", user won't notice anything even if SPP error occurred.
 This seems to be a potential issue, but it is up to the user's configuration.

 ## Impact on existing code